Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 is a piece-wise function.
-Equivalently, the resulting trajectory of the linear time invariant system \eqref{system free} is
+The resulting trajectory of~\eqref{system free} is

-This discretization of the state space allows us to construct a graph representation of the reachable system states by starting at $\bm{s}_{d0}$ and applying all primitives to obtain the $M$ possible states after a duration of $\tau \in [0, \tau_{f}]$ (see Alg.~\ref{motion primitive}).
-Applying all possible primitives to each of the $M$ states again, will result in $M^{2}$ possible states at time $2\tau$.
-Since the free space $\mathcal{S}^{free}$ is bounded and discretized, the set of reachable states $\mathcal{S}^{r}$ is finite.
-This defines a graph $\mathcal{G}(\mathcal{S}^{r}, \mathcal{E})$, where $\mathcal{S}^{r}$ is the discrete set of reachable system states and $\mathcal{E}$ is the set of edges that connect states in the graph, each defined by a motion primitive $e = (\tilde{\bm{u}}_{m}, \tau, \xi)$ with $\xi$ an integer value (discussed in Sec.~\ref{subsec:collision check}).
+By beginning at $\bm{s}_{d0}$ and applying all primitives to acquire the $M$ possible states after $\tau \in [0, \tau_{f}]$ (Alg.~\ref{motion primitive}), we can create a graph representation of the attainable system states.
+There will be $M^{2}$ potential states at time $2\tau$ if all primitives are applied to each of the $M$ states once again.
+The set of reachable states $\mathcal{S}^{r}$ is finite given the free space $\mathcal{S}^{free}$ is bounded.
+These enable the construction of a graph the states of which are connected by a motion primitive $\bm{e} = (\tilde{\bm{u}}_{m}, \tau, \xi)$ with $\xi$ being an integer (discussed in Sec.~\ref{subsec:collision check}).

-We use Alg.~\ref{motion primitive} to explore the free state space $S^{free}$ and build the connected graph: in line 4, the primitive is calculated using the fully defined state $s$ and a control input $u_{m}$ given the constant time upper-bound $\tau_{f}$; lines 5--23 check whether the primitive intersects with the obstacles and then modify those primitives intersecting with the obstacles.
+We construct the graph to explore the free state space $\mathcal{S}^{free}$ using Alg.~\ref{motion primitive}.
+Given the constant time upper-bound $\tau_{f}$ and the fully specified state $\bm{s}$, the primitive is derived in line 4 using the control input $\bm{u}_{m}$; lines 5--23 check whether the primitive intersects with the obstacles and then modify those primitives intersecting with the obstacles.
 This step will be further discussed Sec.~\ref{subsec:collision check}.
 In lines 6--13, we evaluate the end state of a valid primitive not intersecting with the obstacles and we add it to the set of successors of the current node; meanwhile, we estimate the edge cost from the corresponding primitive.
 In lines 16--21, we modify the end state of the primitive and add it to the set of successors of the current node; meanwhile, we estimate the edge cost related to the corresponding modified primitive.
 Line 19 shows that we consider $T_{r}$ for the robot recovering from the collision using DRR in the cost function.
 Further modification of the cost function about estimating the cost related to $J_{c}$ part will be discussed in Sec.~\ref{subsec:collision check}.
-After checking through all the primitives in the finite control input set, we add the nodes in successor set $\mathcal{R}(\bm{s}_{d})$ to the graph, and we continue expanding until we reach the goal region.
+The nodes in the successor set $\mathcal{R}(\bm{s}_{d})$ are added to the graph after we have checked all the primitives in the finite control input set.
+Finally, the graph keeps growing until we reach the goal is reached.